lucasjoliveau/doc/en/applications/inventory_and_mrp/inventory/shipping_receiving/daily_operations/receipts_three_steps.md

 ## Configuration

-Odoo is configured by default to [receive and deliver goods in one step](receipts_delivery_one_step.html#inventory-receipts-delivery-one-step), so the settings need to be changed in order to utilize three-step receipts.
+Konvergo ERP is configured by default to [receive and deliver goods in one step](receipts_delivery_one_step#inventory-receipts-delivery-one-step), so the settings need to be changed in order to utilize three-step receipts.
 First, make sure the _Multi-Step Routes_ option is enabled in Inventory ‣ Configuration ‣ Settings ‣ Warehouse.
-Note that activating Multi-Step Routes will also activate _Storage Locations_.
+Note that activating **Multi-Step Routes** will also activate _Storage Locations_.

 ![Activate multi-step routes and storage locations in Inventory settings.](../../../../../_images/multi-step-routes2.png)